infochimps-sales/smart-maintenance-demo/README.md

 engines using a _scheduled-maintenance_ strategy is a wash, with earnings nearly balancing expenses.
 But switching to a _predictive-maintenance_ strategy at t=400 then results in earnings that exceeds expenses, so the owners of these motors recover all lost earnings by time t=830, and have earned $9M at the end of this simulation.
+So this simulation's main punchline is: use Smart Maintenance on the BDPaas to reduce expenses and grow your earnings.

 ![](https://github.com/infochimps-sales/smart-maintenance-demo/blob/master/figs/revenue.png)